 Which Opportunity Is Right For You?

-Our 6-week Immersion Programme runs a few times a year in either Sri Lanka, India and/or Brazil, and includes 42 nights 3* single occupancy accommodation, excursions, volunteer matching, in-country support & training.
+Our 6-week Immersion Programme runs a few times a year in India and Brazil, and includes 42 nights 3* single occupancy accommodation, excursions, volunteer matching, in-country support & training.
 Locations change so keep your eyes peeled.
 Programme Fee £2080.00.

 We work with brands, businesses and social sector organisations to deliver programmes that sit within Corporate Citizenship and Responsibility.
 Our partnerships develop talent, utilising resource and expertise whilst making an impact in the world.
 Our partners have access to NGOs, purpose-driven organisations and social start-ups in the UK, India, Sri Lanka and Brazil for varied length leadership and development programmes.